A New Model- The 2017 Weybach T-Deluxe

 Here it is!
 The 2017 Weybach T-Deluxe!
 I wired it with 4 push/push pots so you can press the knobs to tap the coils, reverse the phase, and put them in series/parallel.
 I really wanted to build a statement guitar, that would be very versatile tone wise.
 If you are an Atlanta local, stop by and try it out.
 I’ve been enjoying the heck out of playing it.

 Thanks for checking it out!
 Please feel free to contact me if you have questions.
-I would really love your feedback and input.
 The only change I am thinking of making is doing to necks out of pau ferro so that it will look the same as the top.
 Or I could do the top in cocobolo.